stfc/PSyclone/doc/user_guide/index.rst

 parallelise with OpenMP or OpenACC), these scripts enable a separation of concerns between the scientific implementation and the optimisation choices.
 This allows each aspect to be explored and developed largely independently.
-Additionally, PSyclone supports the development of kernel-based Fortran-embedded DSLs following the PSyKAl model developed in the `GungHo project <https://www.metoffice.gov.uk/research/foundation/dynamics/next-generation>`_.
+Additionally, PSyclone supports the development of kernel-based, Fortran-embedded DSLs following the PSyKAl model developed in the `GungHo project <https://www.metoffice.gov.uk/research/foundation/dynamics/next-generation>`_.